ouspg/SecurityEngineering/Week6_Topic/README.md

 > A small warning, as some of these tools can be quite complicated, reading through the documentation could take some time.
 All necessary parts **should** be in this task sheet, but not all problems can be covered.
 And due to the nature of the course, we expect students to be able to read and take in documentations.

+---

-**Task 3A) Linting the Dockerfile** 0.5p
+## Task 3A) Linting the Dockerfile 0.5p

 We will start by first linting the Dockerfile, this will let you know of problems with the configuration, for example using the ```:latest``` tag.
 These tools will guide you towards  the best practices regarding [Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

-You are free to use any Dockerfile linting tool you want, however a great tool worthy of a recommendation is [Hadolint](https://github.com/hadolint/hadolint), they also have a [GUI Web tool](https://hadolint.github.io/hadolint/) for those interested.
+You are free to use any Dockerfile linting tool you want, however a great tool worthy of a recommendation is [Hadolint](https://github.com/hadolint/hadolint), they have the tool packaged into a container and they also have a [GUI Web tool](https://hadolint.github.io/hadolint/) for those interested.
 The web tool is quite great, but doesn't offer the same customizability as the CLI tool, the functionality should be enough for this task, especially if you don't feel comfortable on the command line.
-As stated on their GitHub, the tool can also be run on Docker, this makes it easier to run on different environments. ```docker pull hadolint/hadolint``` to pull the image.
+As stated, the tool can also be run on Docker, this makes it easier to run on different environments. ```docker pull hadolint/hadolint``` to pull the image.

 The Hadolint docker container has been pulled on the course VMs and can be run with:
 ```docker run --rm -i hadolint/hadolint < Dockerfile```